kytos/legacy/napps/kytos/of_stats/README.rst

 ============

-Besides Python packages described in *requirements.txt*, `rrdtool <http://www.rrdtool.org>`__ is required and must be installed by you.
+Besides Python packages described in *requirements.txt*, `rrdtool <http://www.rrdtool.org>`__ is required and must be installed.

-.. note:: Today, we are using rrd to persist this data.
-But in fact future
+.. note:: We currently use rrd to keep persistence in data, but future
     versions of this napp will allow you to choose what kind of backend you want to use.

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell